MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-chat.md

 See [tips to improve Copilot chat](copilot-chat-context.md) results to learn how to use [slash commands](copilot-chat-context.md#slash-commands), [references](copilot-chat-context.md#reference), [sources used](copilot-chat-context.md#find-context), and [threads](copilot-chat-context.md#threads) to get better answers with scoped context in Copilot Chat.

 >[!NOTE]
->With Visual Studio 2022 version 17.11, [content exclusions are available for GitHub Copilot Chat in Visual Studio](visual-studio-github-copilot-admin.md#github-copilot-chat-on-excluded-content).
+>With [Visual Studio 2022 version 17.11](/visualstudio/releases/2022/release-notes), [content exclusion is available for GitHub Copilot Chat in Visual Studio](visual-studio-github-copilot-admin.md#github-copilot-chat-on-excluded-content).
 [Content excluded by your admin](visual-studio-github-copilot-admin.md#configure-content-exclusion) will now be ignored in chat's responses.

 ### Ask questions in the chat window